-The MISTI Global Seed Fund (GSF) grant program promotes and supports early-stage collaborations between MIT faculty and researchers and their counterparts around the globe.
-GSF grants enable participating teams to spend time together, either at MIT or abroad, with the aim of developing and launching joint research projects.
-Faculty are encouraged to include undergraduate and graduate students in their projects as participating members of the collaborating team.
-Funding may be used to cover travel, meeting and workshop costs to facilitate international projects and collaboration.
+GSF grants enable participating teams to spend time together, either at MIT or abroad, with the aim of developing and launching joint projects.
+MIT faculty are encouraged to include MIT undergraduate and graduate students in their projects as participating members of the collaborating team.
+Most funds provide a maximum of $30,000.00.

-MISTI Global Seed Funds includes a general fund and designated funds for projects in over 15 countries and regions including the MIT- Israel Zuckerman STEM Fund for faculty collaboration.
+MISTI Global Seed Funds include a general fund, and designated funds for projects in over 15 countries and regions including the MIT- Israel Zuckerman STEM Fund for Faculty Collaboration.

 All funds adhere to the MISTI GSF guidelines.